- The Science Behind Why We Are Hooked On Negative News!

 Conducted in the laboratory of Larry Cahill at U.C.
 Irvine, Segal's study included 39 women who viewed 144 images from the International Affective Picture Set.
 This set is a standardized picture set used by researchers to elicit a range of responses, from neutral to strong emotional reactions, upon view.

 Segal and her colleagues gave each of the study's subjects either a dose of hydrocortisone -- to simulate stress -- or a placebo just prior to viewing the picture set.
 Each woman then rated her feelings at the time she was viewing the image, in addition to giving saliva samples before and after.
 One week later, a surprise recall test was administered.

 What Segal's team found was that "negative experiences are more readily remembered when an event is traumatic enough to release cortisol after the event, and only if norepinephrine is released during or shortly after the event."

 "This study provides a key component to better understanding how traumatic memories may be strengthened in women," Segal added. "because it suggests that if we can lower norepinephrine levels immediately following a traumatic event, we may be able to prevent this memory-enhancing mechanism from occurring, regardless of how much cortisol is released following a traumatic event."

-Further studies are needed to explore to what extent the relationship between these two stress hormones differ depending on whether you are male or female, particularly because women are twice as likely to develop disorders from stress and trauma that affect memory, such as in Posttraumatic Stress Disorder (PTSD).
+Further studies are needed to explore to what extent the relationship between these two stress hormones differs depending on whether you are male or female, particularly because women are twice as likely to develop disorders from stress and trauma that affect memory, such as in Posttraumatic Stress Disorder (PTSD).
 In the meantime, the team's findings are the first step toward a better understanding of neurobiological mechanisms that underlie traumatic disorders, such as PTSD.